Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 5:__
-The 16 different rows of each rectangular block are also broken up into 4 different sections (16 rows/4 = 4 rows per section) for the pattern to be visually appealing.
+The 16 different rows of each rectangular block are also broken up into 8 different sections (16 rows/8 = 2 rows per section).
+Of these 8 different row sections, every other row section must contain all knit stitches.
+These 4, all-knit row sections are necessary because it will prevent stitches from being slipped more times than is physically possible when knitting.
+As a result, there are only 4 different row sections within each repeating rectangular block that are unique.

 When knitting on straight needles, every odd row you knit will be the front of the project and every even row will be the back of the project.
 This means that the same type of stitch (knit, purl, etc.) on an odd row will look different on an even row.
-This will cause a problem for our pattern when we try to repeat a row 4 times.
+This will cause a problem for our pattern when we try to repeat a row 2 times.
 To correct this, we need to make a front row (odd) and back row (even).
-Therefore, a front and back row will be repeated twice within each 4 row section of the repeated rectangular block.
+Therefore, one front row and one back row will make up each 2 row section of the repeated rectangular block.

 In <span style="color:orange">Section 4</span>, an odd row was created where 18 stitches were all either knit or slipped purl wise with yarn in back.
 To make the corresponding even row, every __knit__ stitch should be changed to a __purl__ and every stitch slipped purl wise with yarn in __back__ should be slipped purl wise with yarn in __front__.
-This will make the 4 row repeated section look uniform.
+This will make the 2 rows of each row section in the repeating rectangular block look uniform.

 *Note: Changes in where the yarn is held (front/back) for slipped stitches will be noted only in the .txt file*